← MRI Terms

 • Prior injury

-• Scoliosis, which means a sideways curve of the spine
+• Scoliosis, a sideways curve of the spine

 • Abnormal alignment